YextSolutions/hitchhikers-code/Answers/Backend/query-rules-numbers-regex.md

 categories: Backend, Query Rules
 ---

-When implementing query ruels there may be scenarios where you would like to taregt a **type* of query.
+When implementing query rules there may be scenarios where you would like to taregt a *type* of query.
 You can find the full list of Query Rules criteria here (https://hitchhikers.yext.com/tracks/answers-advanced/ans302-query-rules/02-criteria/).
 You can target a 5-7 number string via RegEx (Regular expressions).
 Regular expressions allow you to search for a pattern of characters, and allows more flexibility when you’re looking for query matches.

 Without getting into the weeds, the below query rule will work to boost any specified FAQs when a 5 to 7 digit number is searched.